CSA Approval Process for Food Equipment (4 Steps)

 Designing food equipment that is safe, reliable, and functional is a challenging feat, and most manufacturers want their customers to have confidence that their equipment meets all applicable regulatory standards.
-CSA, otherwise known as the Canadian Standards Association, is a group that tests and awards all types of equipment with the certifications they need to show that all standards are met.
+CSA, otherwise known as the Canadian Standards Association, is a group that tests and awards all types of equipment with the certifications they need to show that all standards are met (part of the CSA approval process).

 To speed up the process, contact the CSA Group when your product is ready for inspection, not before.
 If you have any questions about certification while you’re in the design process, review the CSA Codes and Standards.